Four Unexpected Wine and Caviar Pairings That Work

 Beet-Saffron Roe and Younger Cabernet Sauvignon

 Glittering like tiny ruby red jewels, this fine-grained roe offers subtle notes of earthy root vegetable and floral herb.
 It’s an excellent partner to the elegant cherry, raspberry and dried herb nuances of a young, yet elegant cabernet sauvignon with extended aging in French oak barrels, such as Jordan’s 2017 vintage.
-Sometimes Chef Todd Knoll uses the beet-saffron caviar in his soba noodles recipe for an extra hint of earthiness.
+Try the beet-saffron caviar with this delicious soba noodles recipe for an extra hint of earthiness.

 Ginger Roe and French-Inspired Wines

 Crafted with fresh Hawaiian ginger, this piquant, golden-orange, slightly spicy roe sparkles on the tongue.
 The whisper of tingling heat contrasts beautifully with the creamy notes of a round, Burgundy-style Chardonnay, such as Jordan’s 2019 vintage of chardonnay.
 (It’s important to choose a Chardonnay that does not have pronounced toasted oak and buttery flavors.)
 Another beautiful and rather surprising pairing is an aged 2015 Jordan Cabernet Sauvignon, which brings a long and integrated pairing.
 The wine’s silky tannins mellow the spice of the roe.
 Also try garnishing slightly sweeter dishes with this ginger roe for a delicious contrast of flavors.